schteppe/gpu-physics.js/README.md

 ![Demo](https://cloud.githubusercontent.com/assets/1063152/25567729/a1e103c8-2df4-11e7-9e74-4242b5d9ea55.png)

-## About
+## About the demo

+An insane amount of rigid bodies are waiting to spawn.
+How many can your GPU handle?
+Use the GUI to tweak simulation parameters or just shove the sphere into the container to see what happens.

+## Implementation

 The demo is largely based on [GPU Gems 3 ch.
 29, Real-Time Rigid Body Simulation on GPUs](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch29.html).
+It heavily relies on the `THREE.WebGLRenderTarget` class and custom shaders.

 The simulation loop is in short:

 <ol>
 <li>Create float render targets of size N*N for bodies: position, quaternion, velocity, angular velocity, force, torque.</li>